Harrah's Las Vegas: Design

 Both the Holiday Inn and Holiday Casino were designed by architect Homer Rissman.
 Under the direction of the Holiday Inn company, Rissman designed the hotel portion as a plain, white-colored building, differentiating it from the separately operated casino.
 The casino's exterior design was inspired by the Robert E. Lee steamboat, while the interior was replicated from the grand saloon onboard the Grand Republic riverboat.
 A casino addition in 1975 featured an exterior resembling an old-fashioned excursion boat.
 This addition was attached to the original riverboat-themed casino building.

 The riverboat façade was revamped and expanded in 1990, now consisting of a 450-foot-long Mississippi-style riverboat with an 80-foot paddlewheel and two 85-foot-tall smokestacks.
 It stretched along the Las Vegas Strip.
-Built at a cost of $30 million, casino executives hoped that the new façade would become a popular tourist attraction.
+The new façade was built at a cost of $30 million, and casino executives hoped that it would become a popular tourist attraction.

 The 1997 renovation, by designer Henry Conversano, removed the riverboat façade and added a Carnival/Mardi Gras theme to the resort.
 A 30-by-90-foot mural was added to the new façade, along with several jester statues, covered in gold leaf and weighing 22000 lb each.

 Restaurants

 Several new restaurants were added in the 1997 renovation, while existing restaurants were redesigned.
 Among the new restaurants was the Range, a 12000 sqft steakhouse on the second floor overlooking the Las Vegas Strip.
 It offered a large selection of wines.
 Other additions included a new buffet and cafe.

 In 2004, Harrah's partnered with country singer Toby Keith to open a restaurant and bar at the resort.
 It opened the following year, as Toby Keith's I Love This Bar & Grill, part of a chain named after his 2003 song "I Love This Bar".
 The resort also includes a popular oyster bar, which opened in 2006.
 Several restaurants were also renovated that year, including the Fresh Market Buffet, which was renamed Flavors, The Buffet.

 From 2010 to 2015, the casino included a restaurant by chef Kerry Simon known as Kerry's Gourmet Burgers (KGB).
 The Range was replaced in 2013 by a Ruth's Chris Steak House seating nearly 400 people.
 A food court, Fulton Street Food Hall, was added in 2014.

 In February 2020, Buddy Valastro opened a pizzeria and sweets eatery known as PizzaCake.
 Bobby's Burgers opened a location in the Fulton Street Food Hall at the end of 2021.
 A Walk-On's Sports Bistreaux opened early the following year, and was the first location to offer a breakfast menu.
 It was also the first location to open on the U.S. west coast, and is one of the largest locations at nearly 12000 sqft.
 It replaced Keith's restaurant,<ref nam which closed in 2020.

-Chef Gordon Ramsay is scheduled to open a restaurant, Ramsay's Kitchen, later in 2022.
+Chef Gordon Ramsay opened a restaurant, Ramsay's Kitchen, in 2022.